Skip to content

 Day trips from Mérida frequently include exploring the ancient Mayan city of Uxmal, swimming in the crystal-clear waters of the Cenotes of Cuzamá, or visiting the coastal town of Progreso, known for its tranquil beaches.

-• Are there vacation home rentals with a dedicated workspace in Merida?
+• Are there vacation rentals with a dedicated workspace in Merida?

 Yes!
-Work meets play with ease at over 50 vacation home rentals in Merida featuring dedicated workspaces.
+Work meets play with ease at over 4,290 vacation rentals in Merida featuring dedicated workspaces.
 Stay connected and productive in your home away from home.

 Destinations to explore